Unskilled Jobs in Spain with Visa Sponsorship 2023

 Planting and harvesting crops, running machinery, feeding and caring for livestock, cleaning and repairing equipment, and other farm-related jobs may be part of your responsibilities.
 You will need to collaborate with other farm workers and follow supervisory directions.

 There are no formal requirements to become a farm worker in Spain, but some experience in agriculture or farming may be beneficial.
-Those that are physically fit, reliable, and have good communication skills are preferred by the majority of companies.
+Those who are physically fit, reliable, and have good communication skills are preferred by the majority of companies.

 Construction Laborer